 The tractor maker had about $13 billion of debt maturing by 2014 as of Dec.
 31, Bloomberg data show.
-The Moline, Illinois- based company has pushed out the weighted average maturity (DE) date on its debt to June 2018 from October 2015 with nearly $5 billion of bond sales this year.
+The Moline, Illinois- based company has pushed out the weighted average maturity (DE:US) date on its debt to June 2018 from October 2015 with nearly $5 billion of bond sales this year.
 That’s more than twice the amount sold for the same period in 2011.

 “They had a lot of debt maturing in the next couple of years and should the market freeze like it did a few years ago, then it would be a problem,” Jody Lurie, a corporate credit analyst at Janney Montgomery Scott LLC, said in a telephone interview.
 “What better time to issue than when the market is offering such low rates.”